 - Able to cover the remaining costs of the tree planting after subsidies

 - Eligible project types include afforestation, riparian, windbreak, and restoration

-- Minimum order of 100 trees is required (50 per species)
+- A minimum order of 100 trees is required (50 per species)

-- 50 percent non-refundable deposit is required at time of order
+- A 50 percent non-refundable deposit is required at time of order

 If you have a forest property, Conservation Halton offers free visits for landowners to learn more about your forest, find out how to improve the quality of your forest, and get information about government programs to save a percentage of your property taxes.
 Contact us as firstname.lastname@example.org for more information.